 The earth’s changing climate will result in some resources becoming scarcer and their cost increasing.
 Water, electricity, and food are examples of this.
 These rising costs can impact companies in all industries, although companies in both the energy industry and a wide ranging number of consumer industries from food growers and processors to cannabis producers are particularly concerned about them.

 Research has found a correlation between extreme weather events and increased rates of anxiety, depression, and aggressive behavior, with any of these affecting employee productivity and output.

 While there is little any small business owner can do individually to prevent climate change, they can recognize the challenges the situation will cause and take steps to prepare for them now.

 This can include accessing support to insulate your business against negative consequences.
-Contact us today to learn more about our services, available at every stage of the small business development process.
+Contact us today to learn more about our fundraising, financial and consulting services, available at every stage of the small business development process.